 Planning your resources across multiple projects at once is no easy task.
 It requires having real time access to your team's project calendar, and a system to book their time.
 When your projects change or don't go to plan (which they nearly always do), project managers need to be able to reassign tasks and reschedule their resources quickly and easily.
 Check out our project manager's guide to resource planning for project management here.

 Each employee or contractor on your books likely has unique skills they bring to the table and different availability from one another.

-The advantages of using resource management software
+The advantages of resource management

-Resource management software can help you address core challenges like knowing your team’s availability, what they're working on, and if you're going to hit your project deadlines.
+Resource management can help you address core challenges like knowing your team’s availability, what they're working on, and if you're going to hit your project deadlines.

 Advantage #1: It stops you and your team from burning out

 Overbooking (or underbooking) teams on projects is an ongoing problem for businesses.
 Take on too many projects, and your team will be swamped; take on too few projects, and your cash flow will suffer.

 Resource management helps you gauge your team's capacity so they stay busy—but not to the point of burning out.
 Using software, you can encourage your team to complete their work on time, and reallocate their tasks when a project timeline shifts.